IIIristraM/sagun/README.md

 import { Service } from '@iiiristram/sagun';

 class MyService extends Service {
-    // each service have to override "toString" with custom string.
+    // each service has to override "toString" with custom string.
     // it is used for actions and operations generation.
     // it should be defined as class method NOT AS PROPERTY. toString() {